-Recommendation 16: The DEA should take steps to ensure that all changes to DEA policies, guidance, or procedures adopted as a result of implementing the foregoing recommendations are disseminated widely and readily available to DEA employees and other users of the programs, as appropriate, ( the DEA Agents Manual and periodic training provided to users of the relevant programs and to SOD and NS personnel, as appropriate.
+Recommendation 16: The DEA should take steps to ensure that all changes to DEA policies, guidance, or procedures adopted as a result of implementing the foregoing recommendations are disseminated widely and readily available to DEA employees and other users of the programs, as appropriate, (

+).
+All such changes should be incorporated into the DEA Agents Manual and periodic training provided to users of the relevant programs and to SOD and NS personnel, as appropriate.